-Intro: Today we’re going to talk with Rhett, one of our finish experts, about custom stains.
-Now custom stains are a really great way for you as a designer to put your signature on a space and match other finishes and surfaces.
-So, let’s hear what Rhett has to say about custom stains and coatings.
+Today we’re going to talk with Rhett, one of our wood ceiling finish experts, about custom stains.
+Custom stains are a really great way for you as a designer to put your signature on a space and match other finishes and surfaces.

 Different species are going to take a stain differently.
 Softwoods like hemlock tend to really accept stain and make the wood really pop, whereas other species like natural maple, for example, is not going to take a stain very well.
 It’s going to be very inconsistent, some of the stain is going to sit on top and look really mottled.
 In other parts, it’s going to dive down in and show the grain.